 The expat community has been steadily growing there, encouraging growth in the services and amenities supporting international residents.

 There are international schools, English-speaking doctors, dentists and other services.
 Lots of facilities for families make the place popular for expats with children.

-For anyone who wants to retire to a beautiful coastal city with mild winters and hot summers they will definitely find Alicante to be a great location.
+Anyone who wants to retire to a beautiful coastal city with mild winters and hot summers will definitely find Alicante to be a great location.
 If you are into yachting or sailing of any kind, love mountains and miles and miles of white beaches, – then Alicante will be one of the top contenders for your perfect retirement destination.

 Like most Spanish cities, Alicante boasts great public transport.
 The difference is it’s a tram city.
 Living in the city area means you can get anywhere relatively quickly, cheap and with comfort (all trams are air conditioned).
 A short 15 min tram trip can also take you out of the city noise and hubbub to the amazing white sand beach of San Juan.

 In short, there’s something for everyone in Alicante, and that’s the main reason why so many expats that make up the international community there feel completely at home.

 Spain’s diversity, both cultural and geographical, is what make it such an attractive location for people from all over the world.
 It also makes it difficult to determine exactly where the best place to live in Spain is.